simgrid/simgrid/examples/README.rst

 Waiting for communications with timeouts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There is two ways of declaring timeouts in SimGrid. ``waituntil`` let you specify the deadline until when you want to wait, while
+``waitfor`` expects the maximal wait duration.
 This example is very similar to the previous one, simply adding how to declare timeouts when waiting on asynchronous communication.

 .. tabs::